apache/druid/docs/ingestion/compaction.md

 Compaction does not improve performance in all situations.
 For example, if you rewrite your data with each ingestion task, you don't need to use compaction.
 See [Segment optimization](../operations/segment-optimization.md) for additional guidance to determine if compaction will help in your environment.

 ## Types of compaction

 You can configure the Druid Coordinator to perform automatic compaction, also called auto-compaction, for a datasource.
-Using a segment search policy, the Coordinator periodically identifies segments for compaction starting from newest to oldest.
-When the Coordinator discovers segments that have not been compacted or segments that were compacted with a different or changed spec, it submits compaction tasks for only those segments.
+Using its [segment search policy](../design/coordinator.md#segment-search-policy-in-automatic-compaction), the Coordinator periodically identifies segments for compaction starting from newest to oldest.
+When the Coordinator discovers segments that have not been compacted or segments that were compacted with a different or changed spec, it submits compaction tasks for the time interval covering those segments.

 Automatic compaction works in most use cases and should be your first option.
-To learn more about automatic compaction, see [Compacting Segments](../design/coordinator.md#compacting-segments).
+To learn more about automatic compaction, see [Compacting Segments](../design/coordinator.md#automatic-compaction).

 In cases where you require more control over compaction, you can manually submit compaction tasks.
 For example: